corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks).md

 ```
 </details>

-### Optional: Notary key
+### Notary key
-If you are onboarding a member as a notary, you will need to generate notary keys in a similar way as done for other key types.
-First create a HSM, then generate the key and store the ID.
+You can use the following commands to assign an HSM for notary keys and generate a notary key pair.

+**Note**: a notary key is needed only when registering a notary member.

 <details>
 <summary>Bash</summary>